 IoT, or Internet of Things, can seem like a baffling concept that needs a computer science degree to wrap your head around.
 Most people are just coming around to the idea of everything and anything being ‘smart’, and some still cannot confidently explain simply what the ‘cloud’ actually is.
 You may feel as though you are at capacity with all the tech jargon and cannot reasonably add another concept to the ever-growing pile but take a couple of minutes (and a few deep breaths) and let us give you the whistle-stop tour.
-We will also give valuable insight into how IoT can help you improve energy saving behaviours in your organisation.
+We will also give valuable insight into how IoT can help you improve energy-saving behaviours in your organisation.

 What is IoT then?

 Okay, so now we have that straight we can move on to the broader definition.
 You might be reading this blog post on your desktop, laptop, smartphone, or tablet, correct?
-Regardless of device type it is connected to the internet.
-Connecting to the internet has progressed in the past two decades beyond a benefit and has moved into necessity.
-What the Internet of Things is trying to achieve is take everything in the world, yes everything, and connect it all to the internet.
-It is human nature to want simple and straightforward definitions, and this is where the confusion arises with IoT, it’s so broad and loosely defined.
+Regardless of device type, it is connected to the internet.
+Connecting to the internet has progressed in the past two decades beyond a benefit and has moved into a necessity.
+What the Internet of Things is trying to achieve is to take everything in the world, yes everything, and connect it all to the internet.
+It is human nature to want straightforward definitions, and this is where the confusion arises with IoT, it’s so broad and loosely defined.
 It can be hard to nail down the concept when there are so many examples and possibilities in IoT.